jupegarnica/garn-validator/README.md

 # Features

-- Ultra light and **fast**: 3kB unzip (1.5 gzipped) with **0 dependencies**
+- Ultra light and **fast**  with **0 dependencies**
-- Support for checking primitives or and objects with schemas
+- Support for checking primitives or  objects with schemas
 - Easy to use and simple to learn but powerful
 - 5 behaviors (`isValid`, `isValidOrThrow`, `isValidOrLogAllErrors`, `isValidOrLog` and `hasErrors`)
-- Works with ESModules or CommonJS from node 8.x to latests
+- Works with ESModules or CommonJS from node 10.x to latests

 # Get started